antondudakov/meeting-notes-script/README.md

    python meeting_notes.py
    ```
    Press **Ctrl+C** to stop recording before the configured maximum duration if needed.
 3. The script records your meeting, transcribes the audio with Whisper, and summarizes the transcript using an LLM (OpenAI or Gemini).
-Files are saved in the directory specified by `output_dir` in `settings.json`.
+All files are stored in a timestamped `meeting_YYYYMMDD_HHMMSS` folder inside the directory specified by `output_dir` in `settings.json`.

 ## Configuration